 If the charger is small relative to the size of the battery, for example, a 25 amp charger used on a battery rated at 400 amp hours or more, extra time may be needed.

-THEN: for float, for maintain.
+THEN: On the formal for maintain.